-NHS Forth Valley agreed a suite of measures to ensure stability in the provision of Community Health Partnership (CHP) Services during 2015-16.
-This included retaining CHP Sub Committees, Joint Management Team, PPF and Staff Partnership Forum.
-As new partnership arrangements have become established some of these arrangements have now been discontinued.
+NHS Forth Valley agreed a suite of measures to ensure stability in the provision of Community Services Directorate (CSD) Services during 2015-16.
+This included retaining Sub Committees, Joint Management Team, PPF and Staff Partnership Forum.
+As the IJBs have become established, some of these arrangements have now been discontinued.